TheFlyingDutchmans/Project6.2/README.md

+The API currently only runs on Python 3.9.
+Make sure to run the API using this version of Python as some packages used will not work with other versions of Python.

 Schemas -> Hold the JSON and XML Schemas used to verify the request data
     JSON -> Has the JSON Schemas for all requests
     XML -> Has the XSD files for all requests